Foster Care

 Kids Crossing FamilyKids Crossing Family Baby

-Lutheran Family Services Rocky Mountains is a faith-based human services agency providing domestic and refugee foster care and adoption services since 1948.
-LFS believes there is no such thing as “other people’s kids.”
+Lutheran Family Services Rocky Mountains is a faith-based human services agency providing help and support to children and families during their most challenging times since 1948.
 Through its Foster Care Program, the CPA works diligently with families to support them through the foster process and beyond.
-LFS provides skilled, caring substitute families for children unable to live with their birth families.
+LFSRM provides skilled, caring substitute families for children unable to live with their birth families.
 The agency recruits, licenses, and oversees foster parents willing to provide a nurturing environment in their homes for children, teens or sibling groups.
+LFSRM believes there is no such thing as “other people’s kids”.

 Interested in learning more?